kernelorg-mirror/utils_kernel_ndctl_ndctl/libcxl/libcxl.md

 Ports are hierarchical.
 All but the a root object have another CXL port as a parent object retrievable via cxl_port_get_parent().

-The root port of a hiearchy can be retrieved via any port instance in that hierarchy via cxl_port_get_bus().
+The root port of a hierarchy can be retrieved via any port instance in that hierarchy via cxl_port_get_bus().

 The host of a port is the corresponding device name of the PCIe Root